apecloud/kubeblocks/docs/developer_docs/integration/parameter-configuration.md

 Each API is to be explained in the following tutorial.

-### 2.1 FormatterConfig
+### FormatterConfig

-FormatterConfig describes the format of the configuration file, usually in the format of `ini`, `yaml`, `json`, `xml`, `properties`, etc.
+FormatterConfig describes the configuration file format, such as `ini`, `yaml`, `json`, `xml`, `properties`.

 The file itself is just a text and requires different parsers.

-When KubeBlocks detects a configuration file change, it deduces the parameter changes (add/delete/update) based on the format and notifies the Pod to update.
+When KubeBlocks detects a configuration file change, it deduces the parameter configuration (add/delete/update) based on the format and notifies the Pod to update.

 For example, MySQL's adjustable parameters take the `ini` format and only parse the `mysqld` information.